daniellembecker/DanielleBecker_Lab_Notebook/_posts/2020-09-22-Mcapitata-July-2020-Sampling-Protocol.md

 ## **Preservation in Paraformaldehyde (PFA)**

-1) Prepare 4% paraformadehyde solution by diluting concentrated PFA with millepore filtered water.
+1) Prepare 4 percent paraformadehyde solution by diluting concentrated PFA with millepore filtered water.
 Store this solution in the dark in a flammable cabinet.
 Transfer fixative to tubes within a properly ventilated hood and with PPE.
 2) Add live samples (larvae, eggs, recruits) to screw-cap cryo-tubes.
 Using a pipette, remove as much seawater as possible.
-3) Add 500-800ul 4% PFA, depending on sample volume.
+3) Add 500-800ul 4 percent PFA, depending on sample volume.
 Samples should be completely submerged.
 4) Slowly invert tube several times to encourage mixing of fixative in sample.
 5) Store at 4°C overnight.
-6) The next morning (8-12h later), remove 4% PFA from tube using a pipette and discard appropriately.
+6) The next morning (8-12h later), remove 4 percent PFA from tube using a pipette and discard appropriately.
-7) Add 70% ethanol to sample (500-800uL) for long term storage.
+7) Add 70 percent ethanol to sample (500-800uL) for long term storage.
 8) Store at 4°C.

 ## **Fixation in RNA/DNA Shield**